unicef/drone-4sdgtoolkit/content/guides/drone-4-supply/_index.en.md

 - Drone delivery could decrease transport costs if the drones are used frequently enough to overcome the capital costs of installing and maintaining the system.

 ## Want to know more about our approach to deciding how to use drones in supply chain?

+You can access our guide on drones in supply chain in the document below;